sruckh/serena/JOURNAL.md

 2. **Added Host and Port Parameters**: Added explicit `--host 0.0.0.0` and `--port 9121` parameters to the command to ensure the MCP server binds to the correct interface and port.

-3. **Maintained Proper Port Exposure**: Kept the `expose` directive for ports 9121 (MCP server) and 24282 (dashboard) so they remain accessible on the Docker network for Nginx Proxy Manager, without exposing them to the host machine's ports as per the security requirements.
+3. **Maintained Proper Port Exposure**: Kept the `expose` directive for ports 9121 (MCP server) and 24282 (dashboard) so they remain accessible on the Docker network for Nginx Proxy Manager, without exposing them to the host machine as per the security requirements.

 **Technical Details**:
 - The previous configuration used `--transport stdio` which only allows direct process communication, not web-based access